-What is — and isn’t — in the joint statement by Putin and Xi
+What is — and isn’t — in the joint statement from Putin and Xi

 The two leaders sketched out a shared vision of universal values that diverges from the Western worldview.

-”It is only up to the people of the country to decide whether their State is a democratic one,” they said in the statement, in a reference to repeated Western criticism of the lack of political freedoms in both Russia and China.
-(The United States and a handful of other nations are currently staging a diplomatic boycott of the Beijing Games to protest China’s human rights abuses).
+”It is only up to the people of the country to decide whether their State is a democratic one,” they said in the statement, in a reference to repeated Western criticism of the lack of political freedoms in Russia and China.
+(The United States and a handful of other nations are staging a diplomatic boycott of the Beijing Winter Olympics to protest China’s human rights abuses.)

-But while the criticism of Western democracy isn’t new, its inclusion in a joint statement at the opening of a high-profile such as the Olympics is a reflection of Russia and China’s growing resolve to build a coalition of ideologically like-minded nations.
+But while the criticism of Western democracy isn’t new, its inclusion in a joint statement at the opening of a high-profile event such as the Olympics is a reflection of Russia and China’s growing resolve to build a coalition of ideologically like-minded nations.

 Not in the statement: Sanctions evasion

-The statement included brief criticism of “unilateral sanctions” — a jab at Washington — but it didn’t address if and how China might support Russia if the latter is sanctioned over Ukraine.
-The State Department warned Chinese firms Thursday against trying to evade any export controls on Moscow, saying that they will face consequences.
-If the Trump era was any indication, then further sanctions against either Russia or China will likely deepen their economic partnership.
+The statement included a brief criticism of “unilateral sanctions” — a jab at Washington — but it didn’t address whether or how China might support Russia if the latter faces sanctions over Ukraine.
+The State Department warned Chinese companies Thursday against trying to evade any export controls on Moscow, saying that they would face consequences.
+If the Trump era was any indication, then further sanctions against Russia or China will probably deepen their economic partnership.
 The statement said that the two sides would strengthen cooperation on artificial intelligence, a high-tech sector in China that has come under U.S. sanctions.

 In the statement: You scratch my back, I’ll scratch yours

-Xi backed Putin Friday in his immediate crisis facing off against NATO over Ukraine.
+Xi backed Putin on Friday in his immediate crisis facing off against NATO over Ukraine.
 But the statement includes many more mentions of the ways in which Russia has also stood up for China.
-Russia said that it supports China’s position as it relates to the search for the origins of the coronavirus, a sensitive topic for Beijing.
+Russia said it supports China’s position as it relates to the search for the origins of the coronavirus, a sensitive topic for Beijing.
 It also echoed China’s opposition to “any forms of independence” for Taiwan, the self-ruled, democratic island claimed by China.

 In the statement, the Russian side said it was against “politicization of the issues of combating terrorism,” a term that Beijing often uses to refer to the controversy over its harsh crackdown in northwestern Xinjiang.
 Moscow also said that it was ready to continue working on the China-proposed Global Development Initiative, a relief program for developing nations.